-- Attacks over 70 host species, including kiwifruit eradication efforts overseas have been unsuccessful. - Production impactessul. feeding resulting in oozing wounds, wilting, and sooty mould growth, which can be prolific. - Hitchhiker pest that is hard to control tends to fly out of ochards when sprayed and return later.
+- Attacks over 70 host species, including kiwifruit eradication efforts overseas have been unsuccessful. - Production impacts from extensive feeding resulting in oozing wounds, wilting, and sooty mould growth, which can be prolific. - Hitchhiker pest that is hard to control tends to fly out of ochards when sprayed and return later.